psychoinformatics-de/knowledge-base/kbi/0017/index.rst

     git annex unused

-That will display a number of annexed files that are now unused.
+That will display a number of annexed files that are not referenced anymore from git.
 For example:

 .. code-block:: bash